-And if the expectations of this Conference are normally high among EUROPARC members, this time they were even higher being the host institution located at the homeland of EUROPARC Federation’s director, Carol Ritchie.
+Iif the expectations of EUROPARC Conference are normally high among our members, this time they were even higher being the host institution located at the homeland of EUROPARC Federation’s director, Carol Ritchie.
 From the directorate and Cairngorms National Park authorities, we consider this Conference a great success.
 Furthermore, the participation numbers were higher than ever, with 465 registered delegates from 42 countries and over 600 participants in some of the events, the agenda took place as scheduled and the enjoyment of the delegates was tangible from the beginning till the end.

 Any remarks?
 Without any doubt, the exceptional involvement of young participants in the Conference, which summed up to 90 youngsters during one of the Conference days.
 Furthermore, the gathering included a Plenary Session with great speeches and a debate on youth related themes, a varied agenda of Workshops that covered up to twenty topics, the possibility to appreciate the stunning landscapes of Scottish highlands during any of the more than 16 Field-Trips, a boiling market place and an epic Gala Dinner that ended up with Scottish Ceilidh dances.